 A lot of dealerships are already using live chat on their websites, but is it as essential to your business as your CRM solution or the Keurig machine in the waiting area?
 Let’s talk about how live chat for car dealerships fits into the car buyer’s journey.

-Live chat is the most popular customer service channel, with seventy-three percent of users reporting a positive experience.
-Email, by comparison, created a positive experience for sixty-percent of users; while phone support got a positive review from only forty-one percent of users.
+- Live chat is the most popular customer service channel, with 73% of users reporting a positive experience.
+Email, by comparison, created a positive experience for 60% of users; while phone support got a positive review from only 41% of users.

 The takeaway here is that live chat is a popular tool that a majority of consumers – young consumers in particular – prefer.

 Live chat aligns with changing car buyer expectations.

 The internet never sleeps – Let’s pretend it’s two o’clock in the morning.
 You wake up suddenly and decide you need to: pay your electric bill, post a one-star Google review of a Vedic astrologer who didn’t know the difference between Rahu and Ketu, and buy a copy of the classic Balzac novel Cousin Pons.
 You could do it all on your cell phone in less than ten minutes.